 The Lifecourse Initiative for Healthy Families (LIHF) is a community-academic collaboration designed to improve local conditions that lead to healthier birth outcomes among African American families in Wisconsin.
 LIHF supports community efforts to reduce high rates of infant mortality among the African American population through work with statewide initiatives, local health departments, and community collaboratives in Beloit, Kenosha, Milwaukee, and Racine.

-Community Research at Marshfield Clinic Research Foundation
+Community Research at Marshfield Clinic Research Institute

-The ICTR Community Engagement and Research Core at Marshfield Clinic Research Foundation supports the conduct of funded population research, through consultation, collaboration and facilitated access to de-identified data from several population cohorts, including the Marshfield Epidemiologic Study Area (MESA), the Health Care Systems Research Network Virtual Data Warehouse (VDW), and others.
+The ICTR Community Engagement and Research Core at Marshfield Clinic Research Institute supports the conduct of funded population research, through consultation, collaboration and facilitated access to de-identified data from several population cohorts, including the Marshfield Epidemiologic Study Area (MESA), the Health Care Systems Research Network Virtual Data Warehouse (VDW), and others.
 This core also leverages Marshfield Clinic’s broad interactions in the local area to provide support for community-engaged research development, through investigator consultations on study ideas, study design/development, core data development/facilitation, collaborator/partner matching, and implementation/dissemination.

 MESA is a geographic region defined by 24 zip codes in northern and central Wisconsin where the great majority of is 80,000 residents choose to receive care at Marshfield Clinic, its regional centers, and affiliated hospitals.
 When combined with Marshfield Clinic health data, the MESA cohort is a unique resource for population-based health research.
 The VDW contains a dynamic cohort of insured health plan members which can be studied alone or in combination with MESA residents, and includes standardized data on encounters, diagnoses, procedures, medications, labs, vital measurements, and mortality.
 The VDW cohort with its 175,000 subjects can be used locally or to support collaborative research with national partners from the Health Care Systems Research Network.
 These data resources are well matched for comparative effectiveness and patient-centered research, studies to determine optimal dissemination and implementation strategies, and formal dissemination and implementation of relevant findings to appropriate stakeholder groups.